Flooding around Ottawa River

 Improve landscaping

 The ground around your home should slope away from the foundation.
 It’s recommended that the ground be 2.5 centimetres lower for every 30 cm you move away from your foundation.
-If necessary, build up your foundation using solid soil, like clay, to ensure heavy rains flow away from your home.
-Consider installing rain gardens to absorb runoff.
+If the slope directs water toward your house, regrading the soil with stable materials such as clay can be an effective solution.
+Redirecting water flow will prevent pooling around your property and reduce the risk of damage during heavy rain or snowmelt.

 Install window well covers

 Low-level basement windows are prone to water pooling and seepage.
 Window well covers can reduce the risk of water entering your home through these vulnerable points.
+Make sure the bottom of the well sits at least 15 cm below the window, and fill the window well base with gravel or sand to improve drainage.

 Hire a certified plumber to check key systems